valtech-sd/super-transformer/README.md

 ## transform.js

 The script **transform.js** is a transformation script.
-This script uses a handlebars/mustache template to transform JSON passed as a string in the command line string into another format determined by the template!
+This script uses a handlebars/mustache template to transform JSON passed as a string in the command line into another format determined by the template!

 To learn more about handlebars/mustache template transformations, see the [HandlebarsJS website](https://handlebarsjs.com/guide/).